michael-betz/zed_vvm/ZED_DEBIAN.md

   * https://blog.n621.de/2016/05/running-linux-on-a-zynq-without-vivado-madness/

 ## Bootloader
-The stock version of U-Boot works perfectly fine for Zynq7000.
+The stock version of U-Boot works perfectly fine for the Zynq7000 on the zedboard.
 No need for the Xilinx version.
 ```bash
 # Cross compiler
     sudo apt install libc6-armel-cross libc6-dev-armel-cross binutils-arm-linux-gnueabi libncurses-dev